The Quest for Efficient Reasoning: A Data-Centric Benchmark to CoT Distillation: Conclusion

 \section{Conclusion}

-This paper addressed the critical challenge of transferring the powerful reasoning capabilities of large, computationally expensive Language Models to smaller, more accessible student models via Chain-of-Thought (CoT) distillation, a domain where the impact of data-centric strategies has been largely underexplored.
-We introduced \textbf{DC-CoT}, a comprehensive benchmark designed to systematically investigate how data augmentation, selection, and mixing influence CoT distillation efficacy across diverse teacher-student pairs and reasoning tasks.
-Our findings reveal that data-centric manipulations significantly enhance distillation: data augmentation offers the most substantial performance gains by enriching reasoning trace diversity and complexity.
-Strategic data selection, using methods such as LLM-as-a-Judge or filtering by teacher correctness, is crucial for dataset quality.
-In contrast, data mixing provides nuanced benefits in tailoring data to student capacities and addressing learning gaps.
-By providing a unified framework, empirical insights, and initial best practices, \textbf{DC-CoT} charts a path towards developing more efficient yet potent reasoning models, paving the way for future explorations into more sophisticated data strategies and the interplay between data-centric and model-centric approaches to democratize advanced AI reasoning.
+This paper addresses the challenge of transferring reasoning from large to small models via CoT distillation, a domain where data-centric strategies have been underexplored.
+We introduce \textbf{DC-CoT}, a comprehensive benchmark designed to systematically investigate how data augmentation, selection, and mixing influence CoT distillation efficacy.
+Our findings reveal that data-centric manipulations significantly enhance distillation.
+Data augmentation, in particular, offers the most substantial performance gains by enriching the diversity of reasoning traces.
+Furthermore, we distill our findings into a heuristic framework for practitioners: (1) \textbf{Structured Logic tasks} (Math, Code) benefit most from \textbf{Reverse Thinking} combined with \textbf{Teacher Correctness} filtering to enforce logical consistency.
+(2) \textbf{Open-Ended Linguistic tasks} (Commonsense, NLI) require \textbf{Answer Augmentation} paired with \textbf{LLM-as-a-Judge} to capture diverse reasoning paths without semantic drift.
+(3) \textbf{Agentic and Visual tasks} necessitate \textbf{LLM-as-a-Judge} filtering, as simple heuristics fail to verify the grounding of rationales in observation contexts.
+Future work will expand this benchmark to include non-Transformer architectures and investigate more complex selection metrics, paving the way to democratize advanced reasoning.